-The IGVC team consists of two senior mechanical engineers plus underclassmen new to robotics this year.
+The IGVC team consists of a senior mechanical engineer plus underclassmen in both mechanical engineering and computer science.
 The team met in its entirety on a weekly basis, and member contributed time during the week as well.
 A huge focus in our team was for the senior team members to pass on knowledge about the robot's design, operation, and code to the new younger members, so there would be students capable of continuing our team's annual participation in the IGVC next year.
 Our advisor was Professor Dan Humpert, who met with us on a weekly basis.